abhinavsingh/proxy.py/README.md

 > You MUST `avoid forking` the repository *"just"* to put your plugin code in `proxy/plugin` directory.
 Forking is recommended workflow for project contributors, NOT for project users.

-Instead, use one of the suggested approaches from below.
-Then load your plugins using `--plugin`, `--plugins` flags or `plugin` kwargs.
+- Instead, use one of the suggested approaches from below.
+- Then load your plugins using `--plugin`, `--plugins` flags or `plugin` kwargs.
+- See [skeleton](https://github.com/abhinavsingh/proxy.py/tree/develop/skeleton) app for example standalone project using `proxy.py`.

 ### Via Requirements